morgadow/gocan/README.md

 - missing documentation examples for new functions
 - Invalid buffer size error in LookupChannel function
-- error FILE_NOT_FOUND when calling the Shutdown or Uninitialize function: problem probably located in .dll file itself
+- error FILE_NOT_FOUND when calling the Shutdown or Uninitialize function: problem probably located in .dll call itself
 - FilterMessages function not working correctly; does not apply any filter to the PCAN channel
 - Missing implementation of any further filter option as message masks
 - Missing implementation of CANFD functionality due to missing test hardware
 - Evaluation of channel condition propably incorrect as every connection is marked as unavailable
 - Setting parameter as the PCAN_READ_ONLY does not have an impact, reading of message is still possible
-- Recorded trace files maintain empty even there is traffic on selected CAN bus